Is Apple Cider Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink apple cider?

 Yes, pregnant women can safely drink pasteurized apple cider.
-Most commercial apple cider sold in grocery stores is pasteurized, which kills harmful bacteria that could affect pregnancy.
-Always check the label to confirm pasteurization status.
-Avoid unpasteurized cider from farmers markets or orchards unless it specifically states it has been pasteurized.
+Pasteurization kills harmful bacteria like E. coli, Salmonella, and Listeria that could pose risks during pregnancy.
+Most commercial apple ciders sold in grocery stores are pasteurized.
+Always check the label to confirm, and avoid unpasteurized cider from farmers markets or orchards unless it specifically states it has been pasteurized.

-What are the risks of apple cider during pregnancy?
+What are the risks of unpasteurized apple cider during pregnancy?

 Is apple cider vinegar safe during pregnancy?

-Pasteurized apple cider vinegar is generally considered safe during pregnancy in small amounts, such as in salad dressings or cooking.
+Pasteurized apple cider vinegar is generally considered safe during pregnancy in small culinary amounts, such as in salad dressings or recipes.
 However, unpasteurized apple cider vinegar should be avoided due to bacterial contamination risks.
-Some women use diluted apple cider vinegar to help with morning sickness or heartburn, but consult your healthcare provider before using it as a remedy.
+There is limited research on consuming large amounts of apple cider vinegar during pregnancy, so it's best to use it in moderation and consult your healthcare provider if you have concerns.

 Both pasteurized apple cider and apple juice are safe during pregnancy.
-Apple cider is typically less filtered and may have a cloudier appearance with more apple flavor, while apple juice is clearer and more processed.
-The key safety factor for both is pasteurization, not the type of product.
-Check labels on either product to ensure they are pasteurized before consuming.
+Apple cider is typically less filtered and may have a cloudier appearance with more apple flavor, while apple juice is usually clearer and more processed.
+The key safety factor for both is pasteurization, not the type.
+Check labels on either product to ensure they are pasteurized before consuming during pregnancy.

 Can I drink hot apple cider while pregnant?